catalent-data-science-community/python-quickstart/README.md

 </center>

 1. Click one of the badges above to launch a [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) or [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) instance in [Binder](https://mybinder.readthedocs.io/en/latest/index.html)
-2. Once Jupyter has launched, click on a '.ipynb' file in the **notebooks** folder to open an interactive python notebook
+2. Once Jupyter has launched, click on an '.ipynb' file in the **notebooks** folder to open an interactive python notebook

 <blockquote>
     <ul>